 Parameters Description Profile ID This is the identifier number for this profile set.
-Mode Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
+Mode Select Permit to specify that the Switch, according to any additional rule, forwards the packets that match the access profile added (see below).
 Select Deny to specify that packets that do not match the access profile are not forwarded by the Switch and will be filtered.

-Access ID Type in a unique identifier number for this access.
-This value can be set from 1 - 50. Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask.
+Access ID (1-65535) Type in a unique identifier number for this access or use Auto Assign . Туре Selected profile based on Ethernet (MAC Address), IP address or Packet Content Mask.
 Ethernet instructs the Switch to examine the layer 2 part of each packet header.
 IP instructs the Switch to examine the IP address in each frame's header.
-Packet Content Mask instructs the Switch to examine the packet header Priority(0-7) Select this option to instruct the Switch to use the 802.1p priority value entered in the adjacent field for packets that meet the criteria.
-A number between 0 - lowest priority, and 7 - highest priority, can be entered.
+Packet Content Mask instructs the Switch to examine the packet header Priority (0-7) This parameter is specified if you want to re-write the 802.1p default priority previously set in the Switch, which is used to determine the CoS queue to which packets are forwarded to.
+Once this field is specified, packets accepted by the Switch that match this priority are forwarded to the CoS queue specified previously by the user.
+Replace Priority with - Click the corresponding box if you want to re-write the 802.1p default priority of a packet to the value entered in the Priority (0-7) field, which meets the criteria specified previously in this command, before forwarding it on to the specified CoS queue.
+Otherwise, a packet will have its incoming 802.1p user priority re-written to its original value before being forwarded by the Switch.
+For more information on priority queues, CoS queues and mapping for 802.1p, see the QoS section of this manual.
 VLAN Name Allows the entry of a name for a previously configured VLAN.
 Source MAC Source MAC Address - Enter a MAC Address for the source MAC address.
 Destination MAC Destination MAC Address - Enter a MAC Address mask for the destination MAC address.
-802.1p(0-7) Enter a value from 0-7 to specify that the access profile will apply only to packets with this 802.1p priority value.
+802.1p (0-7) Enter a value from 0 to 7 to specify that the access profile will apply only to packets with this 802.1p priority value.
 Ethernet Type Specifies that the access profile will apply only to packets with this hexadecimal 802.1Q Ethernet type value (hex 0x0-0xffff) in the packet header.
 The Ethernet type value may be set in the form: hex 0x0-0xffff, which means the user may choose any combination of letters and numbers ranging from a-f and from 0-9999.
+Port The user may set the Access Rule to Permit or Deny on a per-port basis by entering a port number in this field.
+Any other specified criteria applies, as well.

-To view the settings of a previously correctly configured rule, click in the Access Rule Table to view the following screen:
+To view the settings of a previously correctly configured rule, click in the Access Rule Table to view the following window: